 Working with the Centre for Advanced Training Systems on the development of innovative training solutions.
 We use mixed-reality platforms (e.g. virtual reality) to develop immersive, interactive and dynamic educational tools, in Health, Education and Defence.
 Importantly, we integrate research into design, development and assessing training outcomes.

 I worked with the NHMRC-funded Centre of Excellence in Severe Asthma (www.severeasthma.org.au; 2015-2019).
 My focus was on communications and translation of research findings into the clinic, including development of tailored evidence-based educational materials for healthcare professionals (e.g. the Severe Asthma Toolkit; https://toolkit.severeasthma.org.au).

-My current research focus is aimed at characterizing changes in the bone marrow during disease and infection.
+My previous research focussed on mechanisms regulating disease (e.g. asthma and virus infections).
+This included changes in the bone marrow during disease and infection.
 During a virus infection, an immune response is rapidly induced.
 This immune response is required to kill the virus and infected cells.
 This immune response also causes changes in the bone marrow, which can alter immune cell production and bone health.